Testing Bayesian Networks: Introduction

 This paper initiates a systematic investigation of testing properties of {\em high-dimensional} structured distributions.
 One of the most general formalisms to succinctly represent such distributions is provided by probabilistic graphical models~\cite{Wainwright:2008, Koller:2009}.
 Graphical models compactly encode joint probability distributions in high dimensions.
 Formally, a graphical model is a graph where we associate a random variable with each node.
 The key property is that the edge-structure of the graph determines the dependence relation between the nodes.

 The general problem of inference in graphical models is of fundamental importance and arises in many applications across several scientific disciplines, see~\cite{Wainwright:2008} and references therein.
 In particular, the task of learning graphical models has been extensively studied~\cite{Neapolitan:2003, RQS11}.
 A range of information-theoretic and algorithmic results have been developed during the past five decades in various settings, see, e.g.,~\cite{Chow68, Dasgupta97, Friedman96, Friedman1997, Friedman00, Cheng02, Chickering02, Margaritis03, Abbeel:2006, WainwrightRL06, AnandkumarHHK12, SanthanamW12, LohW12, DiakonikolasKS16b} for a few references.
 In contrast, the general question of {\em testing} graphical models has received less attention.
-We propose the following broad set of questions:
+We propose the following broad set of questions:\footnote{In what follows, by \emph{learning} we refer to the task of, given i.i.d. samples from an arbitrary distribution $P\in\mathcal{C}$, outputting a hypothesis distribution $\hat{P}$ such that, with high probability, $P$ and $\hat{P}$ are close.
+The number of samples required for this task is then the \emph{sample complexity of learning $\mathcal{C}$}.}

 \begin{question} {\em Let $\mathcal{C}$ be a family of high-dimensional graphical models and $\mathcal{P}$ be a property of $\mathcal{C}$.
 What is the {\em sample complexity} of testing whether an unknown $P \in \mathcal{C}$ has property $\mathcal{P}$?
 Can we develop testers for $\mathcal{P}$ with {\em sub-learning} sample complexity?
 Can we design {\em sample-optimal} and {\em computationally efficient} testers?} \end{question}